BaoDoanUit/Obsidian-Vault/Draft/How to overcome Procrastination.md

 			"updated": 1667635701458,
 			"link": null,
 			"locked": false,
+			"customData": {
+				"legacyTextWrap": true
+			},
 			"fontSize": 20,
 			"fontFamily": 4,
-			"text": "Which is the better tool for taking note on the morning?", "rawText": "Which is the better tool for taking note on the morning?", "baseline": 18,
+			"text": "Which is the better tool for taking note on the morning?", "rawText": "Which is the better tool for taking note on the morning?", "textAlign": "left",
-			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Which is the better tool for taking note on the morning?"
+			"originalText": "Which is the better tool for taking note on the morning?", "lineHeight": 1.2,
+			"baseline": 18
 		},
 		{
 			"type": "image",